cshukla/cshukla.github.io/pages/fun.md

   gtag('config', 'UA-111431367-5');
 </script>

 I believe that to be successful in lab you need to spend time doing things you love outside lab.
-These activities help me step away from scientific problems, reenergize me and often help mee see completely novel solutions.
-Plus, its fun! :smile:
+These activities help me step away from scientific questions, reenergize me and often help mee see completely novel solutions.
+Plus, its fun!

 Currently, I am mainly focused on 2 things outside lab:

+1. Improving graduate community at Harvard
-1. Increasing science awareness in public through science communication
+2. Increasing scientific awareness in public through science communication

-2. Improving graduate community at Harvard
+#### **Improving graduate community at Harvard**

+The biggest reason for my success in life has been the advice and guidance of amazing mentors.
+These people have not only helped me improve my technical skills but have also helped me navigate graduate school and think deeper about how to be truly happy.
+Unfortunately, though not everyone has such amazing mentors.
+Recognizing this unmet need (especially for PhD students), I co-founded the [Harvard Big Data Club](www.harvardbigdata.com) in 2016 to

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1).
+Improve tech skills of the community &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 2).
+Act as a bridge between graduate students and tech companies &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3).
+Increase general data science awareness on campus.

+I am also actively involved with other graduate student groups at Harvard.
+Recently, I served as [Treasurer of Graduate Student Council](http://gsc.fas.harvard.edu/people/chinmay-shukla) where I managed the budget for the council, made funding decisions and was involved in advocacy for student issues such as subsidized T passes.

 #### **Increasing science awareness in public through science communication**

 I believe that while progress in science achieves great progress for humanity, often scientific progress and ideas are poorly communicated to the public.
 As a result, the general public often suspects science, "experts" and dismisses scientific claims.
-Climate change, trade, vaccines are all excellent examples of this phenomenon.
-To help change this, I work as a science writer for [The Munich Eye](http://themunicheye.com/global_scripts/contributors/index.php?contributor=Chinmay%20Shukla) where I explain recent cutting edge research to the common public in an easy to understand manner.
+Climate change denial, free trade critics and vaccine nay-sayers are all excellent examples of this phenomenon.
+To help change this, I try to explain my own work in a simplified manner through my [blog](https://medium.com/@outside2SDs) and by giving public seminars about scientific breakthroughs.
+For example, I recently gave talk on [revolution in brain mapping](https://www.youtube.com/watch?v=QwEuoPkcOUA) to Boston residents.
+Previously, I also worked as a science writer for [The Munich Eye](http://themunicheye.com/global_scripts/contributors/index.php?contributor=Chinmay%20Shukla) where I explained recent cutting edge research to the common public in an easy to understand manner.
+You can find my articles [here](http://themunicheye.com/journalist/Chinmay%20Shukla)

-An excellent perk of this work is the chance to interview the best scientists about their work and learn first hand from them.
-I also try to explain my own work in a simplified manner and blog about it and other experiences in graduate school at [Outside Two Standard Deviations](https://medium.com/@outside2SDs).
-Besides, I am also involved with a student group on campus called [Science In The News](http://sitn.hms.harvard.edu) and recently gave talk on [break throughs in brain mapping](https://www.youtube.com/watch?v=QwEuoPkcOUA) to Boston residents.

-#### **Improving graduate community at Harvard**
-I am actively involved with many different graduate student groups at Harvard.
-Currently, I serve as [Treasurer of Graduate Student Council](http://gsc.fas.harvard.edu/people/chinmay-shukla) where my role involves managing the budget of the council and awarding grants to other student groups.
-One of the most fun parts of this job is a chance to have breakfast with various Harvard deans once a month and advocate on behalf of the graduate community.

-The other group I am heavily involved with is the [Harvard Big Data Club](www.harvardbigdata.com) which I co-founded in May 2016.
-We are the only "tech" graduate student group on campus and are focussed on a). improving tech skills on campus (for example: we hold programming/machine learning workshops) b). acting as a bridge between graduate students and tech companies (for example: we hold career panels with recent graduates working in industry) as well as c). increasing general data science awareness on campus (for example: we recently hosted a keynote with Dr. Bruce Schneier on cybersecurity).
-Building a student group from the ground up has been one of the most "rollercoaster" experiences.